mbforbes/website-3/posts/writing/travel/2022-el-nido.md

 The town is miniscule.
 There's basically one street.
 It feels simultaneously discovered and early in development.
 Discovered because, well, the hoards of Eurobros and American girls screeching drunkedly into the night, the party-encouraging mega hostel, and the presence of somehow halfway decent Neapolitan pizza but complete lack of Filipino food.
 But still work-in-progress because the buildings all seemed to be a roll of the dice for which century they were built in.
 A half-finished sleek hotel is up the block from six rusty lean-tos, after which are a handful of solidly eighties plastered boxy blobs.

-{% img "/assets/posts/2022-el-nido/IMG_9733.moz80.jpg" %}
+{% img2 "/assets/posts/2022-el-nido/IMG_9733.moz80.jpg" %}

 <p class="figcaption">If you try to find a loop to walk, rather than just up and down the one road, you'll end up on a highway road with rustic surroundings.</p>

-The other piece to set the mood is the brownouts. _Brownout_ is the Filipino term for a blackout:^[[Brownout](https://en.wikipedia.org/wiki/Brownout_(electricity)) means the voltage drops, but a [blackout](https://en.wikipedia.org/wiki/Power_outage) means the power is shutoff.
+The other piece to set the mood is the brownouts. _Brownout_ is the Filipino term for a blackout:^[[Brownout](<https://en.wikipedia.org/wiki/Brownout_(electricity)>) means the voltage drops, but a [blackout](https://en.wikipedia.org/wiki/Power_outage) means the power is shutoff.
 Power issues used to be a regular headache for those in the Manila area too, IIRC.
 Since Filipinos use the term _brownout_ for everything, it makes me wonder if the problems started as true brownouts (equipment failing to keep up, so voltage dropping and causing damage), and then when they phased in intentional blackouts to manage demand, the old term just stuck?] a complete loss of power.
 These are frequently scheduled to reduce demand on the power grid, which can't keep up.
 For example, when we were there, two of the days were without power from 6am to 6pm.

 All the businesses are prepared (ish) for this, so right at six AM when the air conditioning and lights shut off, you hear the roar of a dozen^[No idea how many, really.
 Maybe five, maybe a hundred?] gas generators all starting up at once.
 Then, at least for our ultra budget hotel, the lights come on, but not the heavy duty stuff: air conditioning or heated water.
 You end up reaching a lukewarm equilibrium if you end up being home at all during the day: the shower can't get hot, but you're so hot and sticky without AC that you don't mind dumping cool water on yourself.